DataDog/documentation/content/en/security/cspm/detection_rules.md

 </div>
 {{< /site-region >}}

-Cloud Security Posture Management (CSPM) [out-of-the-box detection rules][1] evaluate the configuration of your cloud resources and identify potential misconfigurations so you can immediately take steps to remediate.
+Cloud Security Posture Management (CSPM) [out-of-the-box compliance rules][1] evaluate the configuration of your cloud resources and identify potential misconfigurations so you can immediately take steps to remediate.

-The detection rules follow the same [conditional logic][2] as all Datadog Security detection rules.
+The compliance rules follow the same [conditional logic][2] as all Datadog Security compliance rules.
 For CSPM, each rule maps to controls within one or more [compliance frameworks or industry benchmarks][4].

 CSPM uses the following rule types to validate the configuration of your cloud infrastructure:

-- [**Cloud configuration**][1]: These detection rules analyze the configuration of resources within your cloud environment.
+- [**Cloud configuration**][1]: These compliance rules analyze the configuration of resources within your cloud environment.
 For example, the [Cloudfront distribution is encrypted][3] rule evaluates an AWS Cloudfront distribution's configuration for encrypted status.
-- [**Infrastructure configuration**][5]: These detection rules analyze your containers and Kubernetes clusters to find configuration issues, as defined in the CIS compliance benchmarks for Docker and Kubernetes.
+- [**Infrastructure configuration**][5]: These compliance rules analyze your containers and Kubernetes clusters to find configuration issues, as defined in the CIS compliance benchmarks for Docker and Kubernetes.
 For example, the [/etc/default/docker file permissions are set to 644 or more restrictively][6] rule evaluates Docker file permissions running on a host.

 ## Customize how your environment is scanned by each rule